wmde/wikibase-release-pipeline/example/README.md

 **We recommend you go through `docker-compose.extra.yml` and remove any unwanted services.**

+**This configuration serves as an example of how the images could be used together and isn't production ready**

 ## Configure your installation

 Copy `template.env` to `.env` and replace the passwords and secrets with your own.